Solar Food Dehydration - no electrical power needed

 - You can use what's most readily available for building materials in your area.

 - You can even use your parked car as a food dryer.
-Just set up screens, cover with black cloth, park with the biggest windows facing the Equator, place the screens in the sun's path, and leave a window open a bit to let the moisture out.
-This is a much better use for a car than driving it, but why not do both since you're already doing one?
+Just set up screens, cover with black cloth, park with the biggest windows facing the Equator, place the screens in vehicle so air can circulate around and under them, and leave a window open a bit to let the moisture out.
+This is a much better use for a car than driving it, so why not make it multitask?

 In response to a number of questions about dried food storage, we store all of our dried and canned food in glass canning jars, in a cool, dark room (our pantry).
 Plastics are not a reliable barrier against moisture and dried vegetables must be kept completely dry (fruits aren't as picky - they can be somewhat pliable and still store well).
-We actually use old blue-green quarts and half-gallons found at rummage sales, along with the old-style rubber rings and zinc-coated covers.
-This helps to keep the light out even when the jars are out of the pantry.
-Both light and heat work against the nutrient value of the contents, so any way that you can reduce them improves storage time.
+We actually use old blue-green quarts and half-gallon jars, along with the old-style rubber rings and zinc-coated covers.
+Both light and heat damage nutrients, so keep them stored away until you're ready to use to maintain food quality.

 If you are looking for more detail than can be gathered on our site, check this out: